 Greater London is served by 12 Tube lines, along with the Docklands Light Railway (DLR) and an interconnected local train network.
 Underground trains generally run between 5am and midnight, Monday to Saturday, with reduced operating hours on Sunday.
-From Saturday 12 September 2015, there will be 24-hour Tube service on Friday and Saturday nights on the Jubilee, Victoria and most of the Piccadilly, Central and Northern Tube lines.
+Later in 2015, a 24-hour Tube service will become available on Friday and Saturday nights on the Jubilee, Victoria and most of the Piccadilly, Central and Northern Tube lines.
 Exact details depend on the station and the line, so it's worth checking the Transport for London website.

 For more detailed information on which stations to use and suggestions for the best route to reach your destination, use Transport for London's Journey Planner.